logiqai/docs/integrations/palo-alto-firewall.md

 # Palo Alto Firewall

-You can integrate LOGIQ with your Palo Alto Firewall to forward either all or selected logs to LOGIQ and trigger an action on an external HTTP-based service when an event occurs.&#x20;
+You can integrate Apica Ascent with your Palo Alto Firewall to forward either all or selected logs to Apica Ascent and trigger an action on an external HTTP-based service when an event occurs.&#x20;

 You need to create an HTTP server profile to forward logs to an HTTP(S) destination.
 The HTTP server profile allows you to specify how to access the server and define the format in which to forward logs to the HTTP(S) destination.
 By default, the Palo Alto firewall uses the management port to forward logs.
 However, you can also assign a different source interface and IP address in the `DeviceSetupServicesService` route configuration.&#x20;